NeNe Leakes Reveals Why Her And Kim Zolciak’s Spinoff Was Really Canceled

 #facts.”

 In April of 2015, Bravo announced that NeNe Leakes and Kim Zolciak were going to star in a show titled The Road to Riches.
-The show was going to follow NeNe and Kim on a road-trip from Atlanta to Los Angeles.
+The show was going to follow NeNe and Kim on a road trip from Atlanta to Los Angeles.
 In a statement to E!
 News, NeNe and Kim, both of whom were off Real Housewives at that time, expressed excitement over filming together again.

 Kim said that she and NeNe were back at a good place with one another.